CodeHarshil/Advanced-AI-Driven-Legal-Document-Summarization-and-Risk-Assessment/README.md

 ## Technologies Used

-- Python for backend processing
+- Python for backend processing.
-- Streamlit for the user interface
+- Streamlit for the user interface.
-- Groq and Hugging Face for LLM integration
+- Groq and Hugging Face for LLM integration.
+- LangChain for Decision making.
+- Sentence Transformer for Embeddings.
+- FAISS as Vector Database.
-- SendGrid for email automation
+- SendGrid for email integration.